sixeyed/docker-kube-workshop/part-2.md

 ![](./img/part-2/pwd-console.jpg)

-Start by connecting to `worker3` and cloning the source for the application:
+Start by connecting to `worker3` and cloning the source for this workshop and for the application you'll be building:

 ```
 mkdir scm && cd scm